On Sensor Network Localization Using SDP Relaxation: Bounding the Connectivity Radius

 \section{Bounding the Connectivity Radius}

-In this section, we consider the unit-disk graph model \cite{aspnes-complex, BDHI06, CCJ91} for sensor networks, where the Euclidean distance between any two sensor points (or a sensor point and an anchor point) is known (and the two points are connected) if and only if the distance between them is less than a given connectivity radius $r$.
+In this section, we consider the unit-disk graph model \cite{aspnes-complex, BDHI06, CCJ91} for sensor networks, where the Euclidean distance between any two sensor points (or a sensor point and an anchor point) is known (i.e., the two points are connected) if and only if the distance between them is less than a given connectivity radius $r$.
 Assuming that the sensor points are randomly distributed in a region, we then establish a lower bound on radius $r$ that guarantees unique localizability, with high probability, of the sensor network formed based on radius $r$.
-Actually, we establish a lower bound on radius $r$ to ensure that the unit-disk graph is a $(d+1)$-lateration graph, which would be sufficient for unique localizability.
+We do this by establishing a lower bound on radius $r$ to ensure that the unit-disk graph is a $(d+1)$-lateration graph, which is a sufficient condition for unique localizability.

 \begin{definition} For some $d, n \geq 1$, the graph $G(V,E)$ is a \emph{($d$+1)-lateration graph} if there exists a permutation of the points, $\{\pi(1), \pi(2), \ldots, \pi(n)\}$, such that the edges of the sub-graph ${\pi(1), \ldots, \pi(d+1)}$ form a complete graph, and each successive point $\pi(j)$ for $j \geq d+2$ is connected to $d+1$ points in the set $\{\pi(1), \ldots, \pi(j-1)\}$.
 This permutation of the points, $\pi$, is called a \emph{$(d+1)$-lateration ordering}. \end{definition}